SequentMicrosystems/megaio-rpi/README.md

 ~/megaio-rpi$ sudo make install
 ```

-Now you can access all the functions of the Mega-IO board through the command "megaio"
+Now you can access all the functions of the Mega-IO card through the "megaio" command.
-If you clone the repository any update can be made with the following commands:
+If you clone the repository, any update can be made with the following commands:

 ```bash
 ~$ cd megaio-rpi/